Employee Handbook, Vancouver Based Employees

 Expenses incurred by the president and by any members of the Board of Trustees are reviewed and approved by the internal audit director.
 In all other cases, the expense report must be reviewed and approved as follows: (1) by the president, where the expense is incurred by an employee who reports directly to the president; (2) by the responsible vice president, where the expense is incurred by an employee who works in a department other than academic affairs or medical affairs and global health; (3) by the responsible Dean, where the expense is incurred by a faculty member or administrator working within a school or program; and (4) by the responsible vice president for academic affairs or medical affairs and global health, where the expense is incurred by a dean, or other employee who reports directly to that vice president.

-Properly completed and approved expense reports for trips to a New York Tech campus or site abroad must be submitted to the Global Academic Programs located in Tower House, Long Island campus.
+Properly completed and approved expense reports for trips to a New York Tech campus, anywhere within Canada or sites abroad must be approved by the Vancouver campus Executive Director and then submitted to the Vancouver Bursar's Office.

-The budget manager must receive the expense reports within 60 days of the date the expenses were incurred.
-For reports submitted more than 60 days after the end of the trip on which the expenses are incurred, documentation of the reason for the delay must be provided.
+The Vancouver Bursar's Office must receive the expense reports within 30 days of the date the expenses were incurred.
+For reports submitted more than 30 days after the end of the trip on which the expenses are incurred, documentation of the reason for the delay must be provided.
 Reimbursement on late reports will be subject to the availability of funds and the department responsible for funding the expenses will have the discretion of denying reimbursement.
-Under no circumstances will New York Tech reimburse an employee for expenses whose associated expense report and related documentation are not received by the budget manager within 90 days of the date the expenses were incurred.
+Under no circumstances will New York Tech reimburse an employee for expenses whose associated expense report and related documentation are not received by the Vancouver Bursar's Office within 90 days of the date the expenses were incurred.
 Individuals must sign their own names on expense reports; they cannot have others sign for them.
 No employee may approve expenses for himself/herself, or for an individual to whom he or she reports.

 The employee is responsible for the accuracy and completeness of the expense report, and for providing all necessary supporting receipts.